BlkPandaCyOps/TryHackMeProject/README.md

-# TryHackMe Cybersecurity Path: From Beginner to Pro
+# Navigating the Cybersecurity Landscape: A Personal Journey from Novice to Pro with TryHackMe

-This comprehensive [TryHackMe](https://tryhackme.com) learning path is designed to guide you from a novice to an expert within the cybersecurity domain.

-It offers a diverse selection of practical exercises, introductory CTFs, and educational modules that encompass a broad spectrum of topics, including OpenVPN, Linux fundamentals, web scanning, and Metasploit, all available at no cost.
+Embarking on a personal journey through the comprehensive [TryHackMe](https://tryhackme.com) learning path, I aim to transition from a cybersecurity novice to an expert, all within the dynamic realm of cybersecurity.
+This self-guided exploration encompasses a diverse range of practical exercises, introductory CTFs, and educational modules that span key topics, including OpenVPN, Linux fundamentals, web scanning, and Metasploit.
+The entirety of this learning path is freely accessible, making it an invaluable resource for both beginners and those looking to refine existing skills.

-Suitable for individuals new to the field or those seeking to refine their existing skills, this learning path provides a valuable resource for all.

-Upon completion, you will have established a robust foundation in cybersecurity, equipping you with the knowledge and expertise necessary to tackle advanced challenges and real-world situations.
+As I navigate through this challenge purely for personal growth, I'm leveraging my initial knowledge in cybersecurity to push myself to achieve Level 9 proficiency in all the current free rooms provided.
+To document my progress, I will unlock each level and include its corresponding link as I advance through the learning path.
+This endeavor is not only a test of my capabilities but also a commitment to establishing a robust foundation in cybersecurity.
+By the end of this personal expedition, I aspire to possess the knowledge and expertise necessary to confront advanced challenges and real-world scenarios within the cybersecurity domain.
+This GitHub repository serves as a log of my progress and accomplishments, providing insights gained and lessons learned along the way.

 <br>

-**Instructions on how to use this repository [here](/INSTRUCTIONS.md)**
+**Instructions on how to use this repository [here](/INSTRUCTIONS.md)** Thanks to [migueltc13](https://github.com/migueltc13) for providing this
 ---

 ## Level 1 - Intro